Skip to content

 1. Be Limitless

 Don’t set ridiculous limits on yourself.
 I’ve heard it all before.
-Believe you can do everything.
+Believe you can do anything and everything.
 I got an e-mail recently from someone that said they wanted my advice on moving to Hong Kong “as long as they didn’t have to work in a pub”.
 Well there’s the problem.
 Set no limits.
 I live a lifestyle with NO limits.
 I believe I can and will do anything I want.
 I don’t use the word can’t, I don’t say no to new opportunities and I am fearless, boundless and limitless.
 This means your travel lifestyle is limitless too – you will go anywhere.
 If someone asks me to feed hyenas at dusk in a remote African city suburb, I’m up for it…

 steps to travelling the world limitless